 Now that the organized militia, the National Guard, has been incorporated with the army as a part of the national forces, it behooves the government to do every reasonable thing in its power to perfect its efficiency.
-It should be assisted in its instruction and otherwise aided more liberally than hereto-fore.
-The continuous services of many well-trained regular officers will be essential in this connection.
-A bill is now pending before the congress creating a number of extra officers in the army, which if passed as it ought to be, will enable more officers to be trained as instructors National Guard and assigned to that duty.
-In case of war it will be of the utmost importance to have a large number of trained officers to use for turning raw levies into good troops.
+It should be assisted in its instruction and otherwise aided more liberally than heretofore.
+The continuous services of many well-trained regular officers will b essential in this connection. bill is now pending before congress creating a number of extra officers in the army, which if passed, as it ought to be, will enable mor officers to be trained as instructors of National Guard and assigned to that duty.
+In case of war it will be of the utmost importance to have a large number of trained officers to use fo approve the recommendations the general board for the increase of the navy, calling especial attention to the need of additional destroyers and colliers, and above all, of the four battleships.
+It is desirable to complete as soon as possible squadron of eight battleships of the best existing type.